yankai364/Pirate-Dash-360-Tutorial/readme.md

 ### **2.1.
 Knowledge Prerequisites**
 - Javascript: https://javascript.info, https://www.json.org/json-en.html

 Basic JavaScript knowledge is recommended for this tutorial as it is required for scripting of animations and setting up the scene for the game.
 Within JavaScript, JavaScript Object Notation (JSON) is a data format which can be used to define the structure of the game.
-In Pirate Dash 360, it is used to define the tiles required for each level.
+In **Pirate Dash 360**, it is used to define the tiles required for each level.

 ### **2.2.
 Software Prerequisites**
 - **Spark AR Studio v98**: https://sparkar.facebook.com/ar-studio/download